WarmCyan/cvera/README.md

 I've implemented half of a variables annotation pass, it adds the rules for the destructive movement form `a -> b`, I still need to add `a = b`.

+A basic vera to C compiler is available which transpiles input vera code into C.
+The output code can optionally be compiled with the `-DDEBUG` flag to make a runnable that prints out the end state accumulator.

 ## Bin files